isomerpages/ogp/_careers/our-hiring-process.md

 title: Our Hiring Process
 permalink: /careers/hiring
 ---
 Hiring is the single most important thing we do.
 We believe in bringing in great people, and then giving them the autonomy to work on building tech for public good.

-Line on because it's important, we focus on running a hiring process that helps candidates be at their best, and to we can figure out fit both-ways.
+Because hiring is so important, we try to run a hiring process that is fair, thorough, and transparent so that candidates can show up at their best and we (and candidates) can make the best call about whether they are a right fit.

-*How we run hiring*
+# Our hiring process principles

 Alternatively, hiring principles:
 - Efficient screening, thorough assessment